 Now we say “exhaust” in general because depending on the vehicle you are modifying, you will have many options as far as header back, cat back or axle back.
 There are many options for most makes and models nowadays.
 How your car reacts to an exhaust will depend entirely on the platform.
 When upgrading your intake, your exhaust will be the next upgrade that you want to perform, in order to help your entire system breathe better.
 What is the point of being able to take larger breaths if you can’t exhale just as well?
 This is the theory at least.
 Less restrictive air flow both in and out will allow for the motor to wake up, as well as improve fuel economy.
 Usually.

-Due to the nature of turbo cars, they normally see larger gains from exhaust than a N/A car, since the turbo needs to flow to yield the biggest power gains.
+Due to the nature of turbo cars, they normally see larger gains from exhaust than a N/A car.
+This is because the turbo needs to flow to yield the biggest power gains.
 Making sure to properly size your exhaust is crucial; bigger is not always better!
 Backpressure, flow velocity, and resistance of flow all help the car run better at cruising speeds and maintain drivability.
 Most exhaust systems will be legal; however, we do advise our California customers check what their current laws dictate.

 5 – Tune

-A ‘tune’ is programming done to the stock computer in your car, and is necessary to see your parts’ full potential once installed on your car.
-The tune can be done off the shelf through an online company who can flash it for you, or a custom tune at a tuner shop (we suggest the latter… article to come on why).
+A ‘tune’ is programming done to the stock computer in your car.
+It is necessary to see your parts’ full potential once installed on your car.
+The tune can be done through an online company who can flash it for you.
+You also have the option of visiting a tuner shop (we suggest the latter… article to come on why).
 Tuning will also allow you boosted kids to get some extra PSI out of your turbo!

 Quick Tips: Before your tune, always make sure that you have a full tank of GOOD gas; don’t cheap out.
-Make sure that you have new spark plugs, and an extra set just in case they need to be swapped out.
-Make sure that your intake isn’t old and clogged.
-Make sure that the car is running well, and doesn’t have any issues that you haven’t told your tuner beforehand.
-Make sure you have good tires, because running your car on a tuner’s dynamometer can be risky for all involved if you give them a car that can’t grip.
-And please, for the love of all things performance, please listen to your tuner when they give you advice on what you need to do next to make your car either faster or healthier.
+Secondly, make sure that you have new spark plugs plus an extra set just in case they need to be swapped out.
+Be sure that your intake isn’t old and clogged.
+Additionally, ensure that the car is running well, and doesn’t have any issues that you haven’t told your tuner beforehand.
+Make sure you have good tires, because running your car on a tuner’s dynamometer can be risky for all involved.
+And please, for the love of all things performance, listen to your tuner when they give you advice.
 They will be key in your next steps towards greater horsepower.

 A proper suspension setup will also help with your car running on a dyno when tuning.
 Being able to control how much your car will squat under load and grip the rollers will equate to your overall wheel horsepower read out.